M-casado/standard-operating-procedures/sops/european-level/GDI-SOP0009_dataset-withdrawal.md

 | Authorizer |                 |                 |              |

 ### 4. Purpose
-The purpose of this SOP is to define the process for withdrawing a dataset when requested by its controller European Genomic Data Infrastructure (GDI).
-Following its procedure ensures the removal is propagated swiftly and consistently across all services while meeting legal, ethical, and audit requirements.
+The purpose of this SOP is to define the process for withdrawing a dataset when requested by its controller from the European Genomic Data Infrastructure (GDI).
+This procedure ensures the removal is propagated swiftly and consistently across all services while meeting legal, ethical, and audit requirements.
 With it, GDI nodes protect data-subject rights, prevent continued exposure of withdrawn data, and maintain a transparent, documented record of the action.

 ### 5. Scope
 This procedure applies to **all datasets within the GDI**, regardless of which system or node they were originally submitted to.
 It covers datasets submitted via any GDI component, including but not limited to: **Federated EGA** (FEGA), the **GDI Beacon network**, the **GDI User Portal catalog**, and **FAIR Data Portals** (FDP) under GDI (see more details at [Step 7](#87-per-system-dataset-withdrawal)).